phunware/maas-analytics-android-sdk/README.md

 18. **Device User Agent
 19. Device Make
 20. Device Model
-21. Device Id
+21. Device ID
 22. Timestamp
 23. Timezone

 ######*Requires `ACCESS_WIFI_STATE` Permission
-In order to get data for the MAC Address, Wi-Fi Info, SSID and IP, the permission for `ACCESS_WIFI_STATE` needs to be included in the manifest.
-If it is not included, then the data simply will not be collected.
+In order to get MAC Address, Wi-Fi Info, SSID and IP data, the permission for `ACCESS_WIFI_STATE` will need to be included in the manifest.
+If it is not included, the data will not be collected.

 ######** Requires `ACCESS_NETWORK_STATE` Permission
-In order to get the device User Agent, the permission for `ACCESS_NETWORK_STATE` needs to be included in the manifest.
+In order to get the device User Agent, the permission for `ACCESS_NETWORK_STATE` will need to be included in the manifest.
-If it is not included, then the data simply will not be collected.
+If it is not included, the data will not be collected.